 Owning a drone is becoming increasingly regulated, with the industry learning from an increasing number of collisions and near misses.
 Professionals are now required to participate in regular training, as well as apply for licenses, insurances, memberships and organise specific land access permissions.
 All this makes the industry safer, but also impacts on the price and complexity of using drones.

 We’re not saying that there isn’t a place for drone photography because clearly there is.
-They undeniably offer amazing opportunities for innovation, both within and beyond the photographic industry.
-And we use them too.
-But for many of the bigger construction projects that we typically photograph, where access and terrain on sites is constantly changing; and machinery working at height creating lethal obstructions to a hovering drone; it would often be too hazardous to use a drone taking two rather than one of us, in two, rather than one, days to complete.
+They undeniably offer amazing opportunities for innovation, both within and beyond the photographic and construction industries.
+And we use them too, but for many of the bigger construction projects that we typically photograph, where access and terrain on sites is constantly changing, it is often much safer and considerably more commercially viable to use a conventional aircraft.

 Concluding on the subject for now, when considering your photography needs for the next major construction project, talk to us about your needs and we can help you work out the best package of photography that is tailor made to suit your needs.